 State of Delaware

-• As part of DART’s Transit Redesign Plan, Delaware Transit Corporation (DTC) is seeking public input on proposals to increase existing service between Delmar and Georgetown, and consider pilot flex bus services in the Georgetown, Millsboro and Seaford area.
-The proposed transportation options would be in addition to current DART fixed route and para-transit services.
-Public hearings will be held later this summer to present proposals.
-Learn more at 1-800-652-3278, option 2, for Customer Relations.
-Dial 711 to reach DTC through Delaware Relay Services.
+• As part of DART’s Transit Redesign Plan, Delaware Transit Corporation (DTC) has adopted increases to existing service between Delmar and Georgetown, and pilot flex bus services in the Georgetown, Millsboro and Seaford area.
+The new transportation options are in addition to current DART fixed route and para-transit services.

-• Nighttime lane closures can be expected on Route 1 from North Bethany to Fenwick Island beginning Monday, July 7, as part of a $4.4 million pavement and rehabilitation project, which involves replacement of crossroad pipes, milling the existing road surface, full-depth patching of existing road failures and placement of a full-width asphalt overlay.
+• Nighttime lane closures can be expected on Route 1 from North Bethany to Fenwick Island, as part of a $4.4 million pavement and rehabilitation project, which involves replacement of crossroad pipes, milling the existing road surface, full-depth patching of existing road failures and placement of a full-width asphalt overlay.

 The work includes construction of a right turn lane from Route 1 southbound to Fred Hudson Road; Route 1 northbound and southbound from Fenwick Island town limits to York Road/Logan Street in South Bethany; Route 1 northbound and southbound from Fifth Street in Bethany Beach to 3R’s beach entrance in North Bethany; Pennsylvania Avenue in Bethany Beach from Route 1 to South Bethany town limits.